 - "... get you out of here and calibrate the implants..."
 Tinberg said, and Ike assumed a state of full attention.

 An hour later Ike was sitting at a table in the middle of a sunlit ward in one of the hospital's upper floors.
 Opposite him sat the young, sombre-looking technician who would calibrate his implant, and Lucy, who was documenting everything for publication.
 Big empty hospital beds lined the walls.
 Adan and the lead surgeon sat at a table by the wall.
 Tinberg looked exhausted.
 Earlier, he had explained to Ike in detail how the surgery had gone.
 Everything was fine.
 The implants read normally.
 Nothing to remark on or worry about.
-They felt sure electrodes A2 and B3 would be optimal, although A3 looked good also.
+They felt sure electrodes A2 and B3 would be optimal, although A3 also looked good.
 Meg sat cross-legged on a bed in the corner of the room, focus buried in her laptop.
 Ike was still wearing the green hospital robe.
-A blood pressure monitor was attached to his left arm.
+A blood-pressure monitor was attached to his left arm.
 Three electrodes had been geled to his chest and one to his right index-finger.
 This meant he had to sit somewhat unnaturally with both arms outstretched on the table in front of him.
 The equipment was not just to monitor his health but was also a security precaution.
-In the event that a patient would be stupid enough to lie and pretend the current was less effective than it actually was, these various readings would suss them out, supposedly.
+In the event that a patient lied and pretended the current was less effective than it actually was, these readings would suss them out, supposedly.

 - "That's too good, take it down a bit," she'd said, and Ike had felt his newfound affection waning.

 He had had no idea what to expect from Meg.
 Three of her electrodes had failed, with one of them making her face contort with disgust.

 - "Eeeugh, that is disgusting!
 Turn that off!"